Qlwentt/TaskListRails/README.md

+### Task List Reflection

+This was my first rails project.
+A lot of it was very similiar to live code exercises in class, so it wasn't the most fun thing ever.
+I did like adding little touches at the end, though.

+I had a hard time getting my completed task feature to work.
+I was dead-set on having a checkbox, but had a hard time getting the checkbox to actually change an a variable in my model.
+In the end I found out I couldn't just make variables in my model without having them in the database (from what I understand) and I had to use a method instead.

+My chair pair did more CSS than I did (I only did a line or two).
+I still am working on harnessing my creativity in regards to designing the frontend of websites.

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.